MicrosoftDocs/sdk-api/sdk-api-src/content/tuner/nf-tuner-ituningspacecontainer-_tuningspacesforclsid.md

-The <b>TuningSpacesForCLSID</b> method retrieves a collection of tuning spaces that match the specified CLSID.
+The <b>_TuningSpacesForCLSID</b> method retrieves a collection of tuning spaces that match the specified CLSID.

-This method is intended for Automation clients, because it returns the CLSID as a <b>BSTR</b>.
-C++ applications can use the <a href="https://msdn.microsoft.com/f31be8f8-3482-484a-b1a3-f27f3e0f7203">ITuningSpaceContainer::_TuningSpacesForCLSID</a> method instead, which returns a GUID value.